junobustos/junobustos/README.md

-# Hi, I'm Jaime 👋
+# Jaime Bustos

-- 🛰️ Building intelligent systems at the intersection of AI and space exploration.
+- 🛰️ Building intelligent systems at the intersection of AI and Space Operations.
-- 🧠 Leading **Litica**, a modular, LLM-driven platform redefining personal AI ownership.
+- 🧠 Leading **Litica**, a personal intelligence startup focused on externalizing cognition.
-- 🔧 Engineering scalable pipelines and distributed logic to power real-world applications.
+- 🔧 Engineering distributed system designs.

 ## Connect with Me
 - 💼 [LinkedIn](https://linkedin.com/in/jaimebustosjr)